sinaptia/active_authentication/README.md

 Notice that `:authenticatable` is not in the list.
 This is because you cannot turn it off.

-By default, all concerns are turned on.
-But you can turn them off by just removing them from the list.
+By default, all concerns are turned on except omniauthable.
+But you can turn it on by adding it to the list, and similarly, you can turn any concern off by just removing them from the list.
 If you plan to not use any concerns, you can replace `authenticates_with` with `authenticates`.

 ### Filters and helpers